NJ's Freedom Mortgage to pay $113 mln in U.S. settlement

 The privately held lender admitted, as part of the settlement, to having from 2006 to 2011 certified ineligible home loans for Federal Housing Administration insurance.

-It also acknowledged it failed during that period to make the required reports to the government on problem loans it uncovered in quality control reviews, despite a “defect” rate that exceeded 30 percent from 2008 to 2010.
+It also acknowledged its failure during that period to have made required reports to the government of problem loans it uncovered in quality control reviews, despite a “defect” rate that exceeded 30 percent from 2008 to 2010.

 Freedom also admitted to having identified hundreds of loans in a 2012 review that “possibly should have been self-reported” earlier to the Department of Housing and Urban Development, of which the FHA is a part, but reporting just one such loan.

 The company is based in Mount Laurel, New Jersey, a Philadelphia suburb.
-It did not admit liability.

-In a statement, Freedom said it settled to avoid the cost and distraction of protracted litigation, and that the accord does not affect its ability to make FHA-insured loans.
+Freedom and its outside lawyer did not immediately respond to requests for comment.

 Friday’s settlement resolved charges that Freedom violated the federal False Claims Act.